Skip to main content

 Einstein Medical Center combines a wealth of pathologic material (from the almost 300,000 cases available to us each year), a dedicated faculty of teachers (all whom are members of the teaching faculty and all of whom participate in the education of the radiology resident), a great opportunity to do hands-on learning (there are no fellows with whom to compete for cases) and a chance to do exciting research with nationally known radiologists.
 This is a great combination.

-What are the benefits of the combined Transitional Year Radiology Five-Year Program?
+What are the benefits of the combined Preliminary Year Radiology Five-Year Program?

 Will I get "hands-on" experience at Einstein?